University Entrance Option

 - Undergraduate studies 1001, 1002, 1003 and 1004 are courses designed to make you a better university student and can be used as an elective towards most programs.

-For course descriptions, please follow this link to Interactive Course Search.
+For course descriptions, please follow this link to the online Academic Calendar.

 - Courses from your intended major can sometimes be difficult to get into, but if you can, go ahead!
 Have a look at the advising guide for the program you intend to take next year for a list of first-year classes in that major.